GAPS-Collab/gaps-online-software/tof/dataclasses/rust/tof-dataclasses/README.md

 respective class to a vector of bytes, which also allows transportation over the network or writing to disk.

+# Access to the database

+The gaps-online-software ships a project `gaps-db` containing a sqlite database with the TOF configuration at flight.
+This includes the different RBs, LTBs, paddles, geometry and so on.
+To access this database (no writing possible) we are using diesel.
+To get started with diesel, it is a few easy steps.

+* make sure diesel.toml is available in this directory
+* set `DATABASE_URL` to the gaps flight database
+* `diesel setup` (this will create the migrations directory, only needed once
+* `diesel print-schema > src/db_schema.rs` to generate the database schema

 # How to run the tests?